caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * Probably statically scheduled HLS remains the best choice for classic DSP-like applications

+## Challenges of High-Level Synthesis

+* Variable latencies in computation, memory accesses, or loop execution time
+  * Floating point units, cache hit/miss, viriable loop bounds, early-exit execution
+  * Prevent good pipelining using standard HLS techniques
+* Static HLS: assume the **worst case latency**
+  * Reserve additional pipeline stages for variable latency operations
+  * **Hardware overhead** in area (power timing) $\rightarrow$ may not be feasible for larger latencies
+  * High throughput in particular case (e.g., no loop carried dependencies on variable latency op)
+* Static HLS: stall **entire pipeline** in case of a variable event
+  * Schedule each operation on its **minimum latency**
+  * If an operation does no complete within min. latency block operations and *stall pipeline*
+* **Dynamic HLS** naturally handles variable latencies
+  * Handshaking mechanism stalls long-latency operations
+  * Other computations can advance during stall
+  * Howerver, in an in order system, pipeline usage and parallelism may still be limited
+* Separate vairble-latency memory accesses and computation
+  * Data is loaded from memory, stored in FIFOs, and sent to execution datapath as soon as ready
+  * Requires nontrivial **code restructuring** (by user or compiler)
+  * Some schemes support **out-of-order** execution
+* Out-of-order **multithread** pipelines
+  * Loop iteartions are tagged iterations which can execute out-of-order
+  * Suspended thread occupied resources, subsequent threads can continue without stalling
+  * Qualitatively the same results as A/E decouplingn but can be applied to many variable latency op
+* In addition to operation, the **number of loop iterations** can also be variable
+  * E.g., loop bounds computed at runtime, early exit condition
+  * As in the case of variable-latency operations, not trivial to handle with standard HLS
+* Static HLS: start a new inner loop **only when previous one completes**
+  * When all loop bounds are known, loops can be analysed statically and flattened
+  * In general case: exit inner loop, compute new loop bounds, enter inner loop
+* **Access/Execute decoupling** works here, but the transformation is even more complex
+  * Compute loop bounds and enqueue into FIFO
+  * Dequeue bounds, compute loop loads, and enqueue into FIFO
+  * Dequeue accessed data, execute loop operations
+* **Dynamic scheduling** naturally starts a new loop **as soon as pipeline is ready**
+  * No special mechanism or transformation required
+* **Loop Carried Dependencies**
+  * In order pipelines
+    * Different operations execute **out of order** with respect to each other, but each operation processes its own data **in order**
+    * Limited throughput in case of **long latency loop-carried dependencies**
+* Out fo order execution to increase throughput
+  * Issue multiple inned loops in parallel
+  * **Multithreaded execution**
+* **Spacial Parallelism**
+  * Instruction-level parallelism within a **single datapath**
+  * **Replicate datapath/kernel** to increase parallelism
+  * Challenges:
+    * How to express the parallelism to the computer
+    * How to maximize utilisation of each datapath
+* **Loop Unrolling**
+  * **Standard unrolling**: replicate computations within a loop
+    * Achieves spacial parallelism in regular loops
+    * Not suitable for irregular code
+* **Task parallelism** (loop replication)
+  * Replicate loop and execute **multiple loop instance** in parellel
+    * Difficult to express using a C based HLS tool
+    * Increase parallelism, but datapath not fully used if inner loop latencies differ
+* **Load balancing** to maximize parallelims and kernel utilization
+  * Dispatch computation to processing units based on availability
+* Summary
+  * Access/execute decoupling, multithreading, dynamic scheduling
+    * Dealing with variable-latency events
+    * In-order: adapt the schedule to particular outcomes
+    * Out-of-order: fill gaps ins schdule to particular outcomes
+  * Loop replication for spatial parallelism
+    * Unrolling irregular loops and loops nets
+    * load balancign to maximise datapath utilization

 ## Digital Signal Processors

 * **Embedded Systems**